ceos-seo/data_cube_notebooks/docs/datacube_install.md

  >I want to store more metadata that isn't mentioned in the documentation.
 Is this possible?

 A:
 >This entire process is completely customizable.
-Users can configure exactly what metadata they want to capture for each dataset - we use the default for simplicities sake.
+Users can configure exactly what metadata they want to capture for each dataset - we use the default for simplicity's sake.

 ---